 # Deploy template as shown above

-# Then grant Reader access to all subscriptions with Arc SQL Servers
+# Then grant Reader access to both managed identities for all subscriptions

 $allSubscriptions = @("sub1-id", "sub2-id", "sub3-id")